platformsh/platformsh-docs/src/gettingstarted/own-code/step-5.md

     └── < application code >
     ```

-    Briefly, each of these configuration files have the following purpose:
+    In order to successfully deploy to Platform.sh you must add three YAML files:

-    * `.platform/routes.yaml` configures the [routes](/configuration/routes.md) used in your environments.
+    * A `.platform/routes.yaml` file, which configures the [routes](/configuration/routes.md) used in your environments.
 That is, it describes how an incoming HTTP request is going to be processed by Platform.sh.
-    * `.platform/services.yaml` configures the [services](/configuration/services.md) that will be used by the application.
-Connecting to Platform.sh's *batteries included* services only requires properly writing this file.
+    * A `.platform/services.yaml` file, which configures the [services](/configuration/services.md) that will be used by the application.
+Connecting to Platform.sh's maintained services only requires properly writing this file.
+While this file must be present, if your application does not require services it can remain empty.
-    * `.plaform.app.yaml` configures the [application](/configuration/app-containers.md) itself.
+    * At least one `.plaform.app.yaml` file, which configures the [application](/configuration/app-containers.md) itself.
 It provides control over the way the application will be built and deployed on Platform.sh.

     When you set Platform.sh as a remote for your repository in the previous step, the CLI automatically created the hidden configuration directory `.platform` for you.
 The next steps will explore in more detail what each configuration files must include, but for now create empty files in their place.